RobertLitzke/pcb-bom/README.md

 # PCB Bill of Materials (pcb-bom)
 Utility for tabulating and bulk-ordering electronic components from poorly-structured lists of data (e.g. PedalPCB component lists).
-It was created for guitar pedal component calculations.
+It was created for ease of ordering DIY guitar pedal components.

 ## What does it do?